 Make sure your technology does what you need it to

 You need to make sure that all of the technology you have is of the best quality and it does the job.
 Making sure you have a good laptop for a digital nomad is number 1.
 If possible having a backup, even if that’s an iPad with a keyboard will give you a lot of peace of mind.

 As well as a laptop I advise you to invest in some good noise-canceling headphones with a built-in mic so you can take online meetings.
-If you are teaching online I also sugest in getting an external camera.
-Other things I don’t travel without are my TEP Wireless devise as a backup if the wifi goes down.
-An unlocked smartphone, I have this one and sware by is as the camera is so good and it’s cheap enough for me not to cry if it gets stolen.
+If you are teaching online I also suggest getting an external camera.
+Another thing I don’t travel without is my Wireless device as a backup if the wifi goes down.
+An unlocked smartphone, I have this one and swear by is as the camera is so good and it’s cheap enough for me not to cry if it gets stolen.
 Anything else I can live without, but these things are essential!

 I still can’t believe it took me over 2 years to do this.
 That’s 2 whole years of having a stiff neck… when you are spending so much time on your computer you need to make it as easy on yourself physically as you can.
 I have 3 different setups depending on where I’m working.

 If I’m working from bed at my home base then I have one of these handy bed tables.